Lakhimadevi: Early life

 Lakhimadevi was born in a Maithil Brahmin family in the Mithila region of the Indian subcontinent.

 Later life

 Lakhimadevi was married to the King Shivasimha of the Oiniwar Dynasty in Mithila.
 After the marriage, she became the chief queen of the Mithila Kingdom.
 According to historians, she was a scholarly woman and well versed about the knowledge of administrative matters of a kingdom.
 She was also a poetess.
 She is considered as one of prominent Vibhutis in the Mithila region.
 Due to her poetic talent, she is also identified as Mahakavi in the region.

 It is said that when the Mughal emperor arrested the King Sivasimha of Mithila, then the King said to his Rajpandita Vidyapati to flew his wife Lakhimadevi into the neighbouring kingdom Raj Banauli of his friend Dronwara Puraditya.
-Then the poet Vidyapati along with Maharani Lakhimadevi came to the kingdom of Raj Banauli and took asylum at the court of the King Dronwara Puraditya.
+Then the poet Vidyapati along with Maharani Lakhimadevi flew away from the capital Gajarathapur and came to the kingdom of Raj Banauli and took asylum at the court of the King Dronwara Puraditya.